By Santi - Head Van Engineer - February 10, 2026

 Gross Vehicle Weight Rating (GVWR) and payload margin

-Payload is the practical limiter for any conversion.
-Both platforms offer high-GVWR options, but careful weight planning is essential.
-The Sprinter often offers slightly more usable cargo volume in comparable GVWR classes, the Transit requires more attention to component weights, and some heavy builds will need suspension upgrades or a higher-GVWR chassis.
-Always add a safety margin to your payload calculation and factor in water, battery weight, and aftermarket additions.
+The Sprinter often offers slightly more usable cargo volume in close GVWR classes.
+The Transit needs more focus on part weights, and some heavy builds will need suspension upgrades or a higher-GVWR chassis.
+Always add a safety margin to your payload math and factor in water, battery weight, and add-on parts.

 Engine and fuel options (diesel vs gas)

-Diesel Sprinters tend to deliver better torque and long-distance fuel efficiency on highway miles, which benefits high-mileage owners.
-Transit gasoline engines may be cheaper to maintain short-term and are widely supported by U.S. dealers.
-Choose diesel for long-haul, high-mileage use and gasoline for lower initial costs and easier local service in some areas.
+Diesel Sprinters tend to give better torque and long-trip fuel use on highway miles, which helps high-mile owners.
+Transit gas motors may be cheaper to maintain short-term and are widely backed by U.S. dealers.
+Choose diesel for long-haul, high-mile use and gas for lower first costs and easier local service in some areas.

 Towing capacity and chassis options

-If towing is part of your plan, check factory towing specs for each trim and wheelbase.
-Diesel Sprinters generally provide robust torque for towing heavy loads, but Transits can be configured with capable towing packages as well.
-Match your trailer and hitch choices to the rated capacity for the exact chassis you buy.
+If towing is part of your plan, check stock towing specs for each trim and wheelbase.
+Diesel Sprinters often provide strong torque for towing heavy loads, but Transits can be set up with solid towing packages as well.
+Match your trailer and hitch choices to the rated limit for the exact chassis you buy.

 Ownership costs and serviceability